graphprotocol/contracts/packages/issuance/audits/PR1301/TRST-M-1.md

 ---

-Added configurable `minThawFraction` (uint8, proportion of 256, default 16 = 6.25%) that skips thaws when the excess above max is below `sumMaxNextClaim * fraction / 256` for the (collector, provider) pair.
-An attacker must now donate a meaningful fraction per griefing round, making such an attack both economically unattractive and less effective.
+Added configurable `minThawFraction` (uint8, default 16 = 6.25% of `sumMaxNextClaim`) that skips thaws below threshold.

+The zero-threshold path when `sumMaxNextClaim = 0` is acknowledged.
+Timer resets do not occur (`evenIfTimerReset=false` rejects increases), so the vector is limited to postponing pair tracking cleanup via repeated dust deposits.
+Added `minResidualEscrowFactor` (uint8, default 50, threshold = 2^value ≈ 0.001 GRT for default): pairs with no agreements and escrow below threshold are dropped from tracking.
+Untracked pairs can still have escrow drained via blind thaw/withdraw on `reconcileProvider`.